gperreymond/ministack/README.md

 ## Cluster configuration details

-This is a full example if you decide to us all the custom values:
+This is a full example if you decide to use all the custom values:

 ```yaml
 name: 'europe-paris'